 5.You are on edge and stay that way.

-This could come out as poor sleep, being irritable or angry all the time, loosing your ability to concentrate, or being easily triggered by any little thing.
+This could come out as poor sleep, being irritable or angry all the time, be losing your ability to concentrate, or being easily triggered by any little thing.
 People in this condition are always on high alert for something that might go wrong.
 The door slams down the block and those with Acute Stress Disorder will jump at a sound others will not notice.

-As with the other things we are calling a mental illness this needs to interfere with your ability to work or go to school, your relationships, your enjoyable activities, or cause you personal distress.
-Otherwise you may have the issues but you will not get the diagnoses if this is a preference not a problem.
+As with the other things we are calling a mental illness, this needs to interfere with your ability to work or go to school, your relationships, your enjoyable activities, or cause you personal distress.
+Otherwise, you may have the issues but you will not get the diagnoses if this is a preference, not a problem.
 If the only time this happens is when you are under the influence of drugs or medicines or because of some other physical or medical problem this problem needs to be more than your situation would warrant.
 These other issues need treating first, then if you still have symptoms you could get this diagnosis.

 FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching and related disciplines in a plain language way.
 Many are based on the new DSM-5; some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.